I’ve got a really simple question for you. Your answer to that question will determine whether you will be successful in life. You ready?

 Carol Dweck, Professor of Psychology and researcher in the field of motivation, is a pioneer in researching elements of a successful mindset.
-She determined that there are two general types of mindset a person can have: fixed or growth.
+In her book Mindset: The New Psychology of Success, she presented her years-long research which concluded that there are two general types of mindset a person can have: fixed mindset or growth mindset.

 Those with a fixed mindset believe you are born with certain psychological attributions that cannot be changed.
 They avoid challenges, feel threatened by others, and see failure as a negative outcome of their actions.
 They believe intelligence is static and, as a result, often achieve far less than their potential.

 Those with a growth mindset believe you can develop your abilities if you put in enough effort.
 They embrace challenges, get inspired by others’ success, and see failure as a chance to learn and improve.
 As a result, they achieve significantly more in every area of life.

 So how is it possible that your beliefs can determine your reality?